Kimberly "Kimo" Shotz, LAc, WHCNP, RN

 Mukaino M-Test: No needles.
 Another style from Japan that is gentle, simple, minimalistic yet impressively effective, in the Japanese tradition.

 Dr. Tan's Balance Method.
 A minimalist technique with a powerful effect.
-Typically fewer needles placed away from the affected area/s, not placing needles into the painful spots.
+Typically fewer needles placed away from the affected area/s (avoids placing needles into the painful spots).

 Auricular (Ear) Acupuncture.
 Thin, tiny temporary needles or small radish seeds taped in place on the ears that correspond to body parts, organs, the nervous system, and more.